 There are tons of subscription boxes available on the internet.
 For this auction item, simply choose one that will attract your audience, and encourage bids at your event!
 You can either go through a subscription service or opt for DIY-style boxes on your own.
 Popular types of subscription boxes include weekly meal kits, monthly pamper baskets, and entertainment packages.

 The length of time is up to you (longer time frames equal higher bids!), although we recommend going for 6- or 12-month cycles.
-Something to keep in mind, however, is that whoever purchases the subscription should be sure to go back and cancel at the end of the winner’s subscription.
+However, something to keep in mind is that whoever purchases the subscription should be sure to go back and cancel at the end of the winner’s subscription.

 Did you know that more than 150 million Americans drink coffee every day?
 As such, a coffee package is an appealing auction item for many.
-Be sure to include a high-tech coffee maker, like a Keurig, along with fresh, quality coffee beans, grounds, or K-cups, and a set of beautifully designed coffee mugs.
+Be sure to include a high-tech coffee maker, like a Keurig, along with fresh, quality coffee beans, grounds, or individual cups, along with a set of beautifully designed coffee mugs.
 This way, the recipient will have everything they need to get an elevated coffee shop experience right in their own home.

-This is perfect for those who have always wanted to get in shape but have a hard time making it out to the gym on a regular basis.
-For this auction item, you can include weights, a yoga mat, and even a modest-sized workout machine.
+This is perfect for those who have always wanted to get in shape but have a hard time making it out to the gym regularly.
+You can include weights, a yoga mat, and even a modest-sized workout machine for this auction item.
 Then, don’t forget to provide instructional videos and share your support!

 Every couple needs a nice date night every once in a while, but many find themselves too busy or stuck in the same old routine.
 That’s where this auction item comes in.
 Be sure to include a gift card to a favorite local restaurant, along with movie tickets and some snacks to sneak in.
 You might even reignite some sparks with your charity fundraiser!